Tuesday, October 8, 2013 at 5:17 AM

 Alas, in our celebrity-obsessed culture, having an A-lister like Jolie do so somehow makes it okay, perhaps even fashionable…

 Jolie did not opt to remain au naturel (i.e., flat chested).
 Now that would have been heroic, and truly worthy of media beatification.
 Instead, she got a boob job … too.

-Which raises the question[ ]: Why hail Jolie as the icon of breast cancer when she has elected to look like every other actress in Hollywood who makes a living by showing off the most titillating fake breasts money can buy?
+Which raises the question: why hail Jolie as the patron saint of breast-cancer survivors when all she did was elect to look like every other actress in Hollywood who makes a living by showing off the most titillating fake breasts money can buy?